 Keith J. Mathers, MD

 Fellowship-trained Glaucoma Specialist and Board-Certified Ophthalmologist specializing in general ophthalmology, cataract surgery, and glaucoma treatment

 Dr. Mathers graduated from Johns Hopkins University with a degree in Biomedical Engineering in 2002.
 Originally from Upper Darby, Pennsylvania, he returned to the Philadelphia area for his medical degree at Jefferson Medical College.
 Dr. Mathers completed his one-year Internal Medicine internship at Abington Memorial Hospital, and went on to Temple University Hospital for his residency in Ophthalmology.
 In the final year of his residency, he was chosen to serve as Chief Resident, where he was responsible for the educational curriculum of his fellow residents.
 Following his residency, he completed an additional one-year fellowship in the field of Glaucoma at Duke University Eye Center in Durham, North Carolina.

 Dr. Mathers has served as a Clinical Assistant Professor of Ophthalmology at Temple University Hospital where he also saw patients and instructed ophthalmology residents clinically and in the operating room.
-He is a member of the staff of Lankenau Medical Center and the Wills Eye Surgery Center where he performs cataract surgery, laser-assisted cataract surgery, and minimally invasive glaucoma surgery.
+He is a member of the staff of Lankenau Medical Center and the Wills Eye Mainline Surgery Center where he performs cataract surgery, laser-assisted cataract surgery, and minimally invasive glaucoma surgery.

-Dr. Mathers is a Diplomate and Fellow of the American Academy of Ophthalmology and a member of the American Society of Cataract and Refractive Surgery and the American Glaucoma Society.
+Dr. Mathers is a Diplomate and Fellow of the American Academy of Ophthalmology and a member of the American Society of Cataract and Refractive Surgery.

 You may contact Dr. Mathers at [email protected]